jwest115/fprime/docs/Design/fpp-json-dict.md

                         "name": "string",
                         "kind": "string",
                     },
-                    "formatSpecifier": "the string is {}",
+                    "formatString": "the string is {}",
                     "index": 0
                 },
             },